Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 Understanding the overall churn is essential because it shows when members are most at risk of leaving and how quickly attrition accumulates over time.
 This highlights the critical windows where targeted interventions can have the greatest impact.

-- **Day 30**: About 21% of members cancel within their first month, making this a critical “trial period” where onboarding and engagement matter most.
+- **Day 30**: About 21% of members cancel within their first month, making this a critical “trial period” where onboarding engagement matter most.

 - **Day 60**: Churn rises to ~35%, often reflecting members who haven’t built consistent habits or connections.